Quick note on the importance/definition of a term sheet

 While no one term sheet will be identical to another, there are many common term sheet formats.
 These include equity financing, convertible loans, and newer convertible loan variations that are used mainly in the USA, such as KISS, SAFE and Convertible Equity.

-We looked at our data and discovered some interesting patterns about convertible loans, which you can read here.
+We looked at our data and discovered some interesting patterns in our blog about convertible loans.

 For equity financing rounds, your term sheets will have different content than for loan rounds.
 You can see an example of an equity round term sheet from Y Combinator below.